Which of the Following Statements Is True About Pain? The Answer Matters More Than You Think

 Is it possible to measure pain objectively?
 Not really.
 Pain is inherently subjective.
 Tools like pain scales, imaging, and physiological measures can give useful information, but there's no objective test that says "this person has a pain level of 7."
 This is why your self-report matters so much.

 Why does chronic pain last even after I'm healed?
 The nervous system can become sensitized, meaning it learns to send pain signals even after the original threat is gone.
 It's like an alarm system that got triggered so many times it now goes off at anything.
-This is why chronic pain often requires retraining the nervous system, not just treating the original injury Which is the point..
+This is why chronic pain often requires retraining the nervous system, not just treating the original injury Worth keeping that in mind..

 Do placebos actually work for pain?
 Yes, they do.
 Studies consistently show that placebos can produce real physiological changes, including reduced pain.
 This isn't about being fooled — it's about the brain's expectation influencing the experience.
 It actually tells us something important: what we expect matters.